South Pennines Regional Park: History

-In 2018, Pennine Prospects was awarded Heritage Lottery Funding (HLF) for training and providing information in the designation of a Regional Park, the first of its kind in the country.
+In 2018 Pennine Prospects was awarded Heritage Lottery Funding (HLF) for training and providing information in the designation of a Regional Park, the first of its kind in the country.
 Pennine Prospects stated before the National Parks review that rather than wait for government approval in a designated status, they would work from the ground up to achieve regional park status.
-As part of this process, the park was announced in September 2021, under a "self-declaration" scheme, though without official recognition from the Department for the Environment and Rural Affairs (DEFRA).
+As part of this process, the park was announced in September 2021, under a "self-declaration" scheme, though without official recognition from the Department for Environment, Food and Rural Affairs (DEFRA).
 The self-designation scheme would see the park adjoin the borders of the Peak District National Park in the south, and the Yorkshire Dales National Park in the north.
 The highest point is in the park is 571 m, and it covers an area of 460 mi2.
 The population living inside that area of 660,000; more than twice the resident population of all of England's national parks combined.
 The park is also accessible within 30 minutes to 8 million people.
 According to the chief executive of the park, it has 53 railway stations and four motorways within its boundaries.

+The organisation behind the proposal closed at the end of 2023.